Russia launches another major missile attack on Ukraine | Headlines

 Kyrylo Tymoshenko, a top official in President Volodymyr Zelenskyy's office, reported a strike on a residential building in Kryvyi Rih, warning on Telegram: "There may be people under the rubble."
 Emergency services were on site, he said.

-Kyiv Mayor Vitali Klitschko reported explosions in the northeastern Desnianskyi and western Holosiivskyi district, urging residents to go to shelters.
+Kyiv Mayor Vitali Klitschko reported explosions in at least four districts, urging residents to go to shelters.

+Ukrzaliznytsia, the national railway operator, said power was out in a number of stations in the eastern and central Kharkiv, Kirovohrad, Donetsk and Dnipropetrovsk regions, due to damage to the energy infrastructure.
+But trains continued to run by switching from electric power to steam-engine power, which had been readied as a backup.

-The strikes targeting energy infrastructure have been part of a new Russian strategy to try to freeze Ukrainians into submission after several key battlefield losses by Russian forces in recent months.
+Such strikes targeting energy infrastructure have been part of a new Russian strategy to try to freeze Ukrainians into submission after key battlefield losses by Russian forces in recent months.
+But some analysts and Ukrainian leaders say such an onslaught has only strengthened the resolve of Ukrainians to face up to Russia's invasion that began on February 24.

+The previous such round of massive Russian air strikes across the country took place on December 5.

+Ukrainian authorities have reported some successes in intercepting and downing incoming missiles, rockets and armed drones.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)